 On average, a handyman can expect to pay about $1,000 for a 12-month policy.
 That comes out to about $83 per month.
 Of course, this premium may be lower or higher depending on several factors.
 A few factors being state of residence, type of work you do, revenue, previous claims, amount of coverage desired and more.

 It’s important to shop around to find competitive Handyman Insurance rates.
-You can take advantage of agents like an AIS Business Insurance Specialist.
+Additionally, you can take advantage of agents like an AIS Business Insurance Specialist.
 They work with handymen and businesses to compare prices and coverage from many carriers.

 Do I Need General Liability Coverage?